-Servicing Fee Revenue - The Authority provides services to lending institutions for guarantee processing, loan origination, loan disbursement and loan servicing with respect to Student Loans.
+Servicing Fee Revenue - The Authority provides services to lending institutions for guarantee processing, loan origination, loan disbursement and loan servicing with respect to student loans.
 Fees charged for these services are classified as Servicing Fee.

-Interest Expense - Interest expense primarily includes scheduled interest payments on bonds and other borrowings as well as accretion of bond discounts, broker commission fees, repricing fees, and auction agent fees.
+Interest Expense - Interest expense primarily includes scheduled interest payments on bonds and other borrowings as well as broker commission fees, repricing fees, auction agent fees, and cost of issuance amortization.